 The campaign entitled ‘Let’s Re-Write the Ending’ utilises real-life dashcam footage of two common crash scenarios – run-off-road crashes and near-misses with pedestrians.

-It shows how these types of crashes and the lives of the vehicle occupants and pedestrians can saved by driving a vehicle that will automatically break or avoid departing lanes.
+It shows how these types of crashes and the lives of the vehicle occupants and pedestrians can be saved by driving a vehicle that will automatically brake or avoid departing lanes.

 ANCAP Director Communications and Advocacy, Rhianne Robson said these types of common mistakes and moments of inattention can be avoided with the help of these new technologies.

 “The message is simple.
 Mistakes do happen, but today’s collision avoidance technologies can help turn a negative into a positive,” she said.